- 1. Name of the medicinal product

 - 10. Date of revision of the text

 AdultsIn uncomplicated Chlamydia trachomatis urethritis and cervicitis, the dosage is 1,000 mg in one single oral dose.
 For all other indications the dosage is 1,500 mg, to be administered as 500 mg per day for three consecutive days.
 Alternatively the same total dosage (1,500 mg) can also be given over a period of 5 days with 500 mg on the first day and then 250 mg on days 2 to 5.To treat these patients other pharmaceutical forms are also available.

-ElderlyThe same dosage as in adult patients is used in the elderly.
-Since elderly patients can be patients with ongoing proarrhythmic conditions a particular caution is recommended due to the risk of developing cardiac arrhythmia and torsades de pointes (see section 4.4).
+Older peopleThe same dosage as in adult patients is used in the older people.
+Since older patients can be patients with ongoing proarrhythmic conditions a particular caution is recommended due to the risk of developing cardiac arrhythmia and torsades de pointes (see section 4.4).

 Children and adolescents (< 18 years)The total dosage in children aged 1 year and older is 30 mg/kg administered as 10 mg/kg once daily for three days, or over a period of five days starting with a single dose of 10 mg/kg on the first day, followed by doses of 5 mg/kg per day for the following 4 days, according to the tables shown below.
 There are limited data on use in children younger than 1 year.

 |Day 1-3 10 mg/kg/day||Day 1 10 mg/kg/day||Day 2-5 5 mg/kg/day|